cruizperez/MicrobeAnnotator/README.md

     Now reload the ~/.bashrc file with: `source ~/.bashrc` Now you have installed Aspera Connect!\
 - KofamScan\
     First, let's create a folder to download KofamScan and the databases and files it needs (make sure you have enough space for this (~6Gb).
-Assume I am creating the folder in my user home `/home/[user]`:\
+Assume I am creating the folder in my user home `/home/[your_user]` (note your_user is a placeholder for your username):\
     `mkdir kofamscan`\
     `cd kofamscan`\
     `wget ftp://ftp.genome.jp/pub/db/kofam/ko_list.gz`\